Skip to main content

 5

-Restart the computer.
-After Windows finishes loading, QuickBooks Web Connector should start automatically.
+Restart the computer, sign in to Windows with the same user, and wait for QuickBooks Web Connector to start automatically.
 Confirm it by opening Task Manager → Details and checking that QBWebConnector.exe is running.

-If the Web Connector still fails to start on its own, you can instead use Windows Task Scheduler to launch it reliably on every boot.
+If the Web Connector still fails to start on its own, you can instead use Windows Task Scheduler to launch it after the Windows user signs in.

 1